-You may have noticed Shopify creates duplicate products in your store.
-These can be ignored, the subscription orders will still impact the inventory of the original product.
-In summary, both one-time and subscription purchases impact the inventory of the original product only.
-Essentially, we don't track inventory on the hidden product at all, we point it all back to the original.
+You may have noticed ReCharge creates duplicate products in your Shopify product admin.
+These can be ignored.
+Both one-time and subscription purchases impact the inventory of the original product only.
+We do not track inventory on the hidden product at all, we point it all back to the original.

-From the ReCharge Dashboard open your Settings menu > Checkout > Order Processing.
+From the ReCharge Dashboard open your Settings > Checkout and locate the Order Processing section.
 Under the header Inventory Behavior you can select from the following options:

 - Create order always (Do not check for inventory, and do not reduce inventory)

 If you have a product set to not track inventory with n/a as the amount, those orders will still go through.
-Orders that have the 0 inventory with tracking will be marked as Insufficient Inventory in the Errors section.
+Orders that have inventory set as 0 with tracking will be marked as Insufficient Inventory in the Errors section.

 - Create order always (And reduce inventory).
 This means that if a customer is subscribed to a product that is sold out, the order will still push through regardless.